Mechanical device that can store energy when it is deformed and return an equivalent amount of energy when it is released.

 Number of active coils plus the coils that form the ends.

 Movement of the spring’s free position to that of the maximum load.
-In a compression spring it is the difference between the length of the free spring and that when solid.

 Direction in which the coils wind, viewed by an observer placed at one end of the spring.
 The winding direction is right (RH) if the coil moves away winding clockwise; left (LH) if the coil moves away winding counterclockwise.